UST-MICO/docs/domain_model.rst

     * description
         Human readable description of this application.

-    * services
-        The services this application is composed of.

-    * deploymentInfo
-        The information necessary for deploying this application.

 *Optional fields*

+    * serviceDeploymentInfos
+        The list of service deployment information this application uses for the deployment of the required services.
+Null values are skipped.

     * contact
         Human readable contact information for support purposes.